Donoghue v Folkestone Properties Ltd

-Donoghue v Folkestone Properties Limited (2003) (QB 1008; 2 WLR 1138; 3 All ER 1101) is an English court case heard in the Court of Appeal of England and Wales concerning the tort of occupiers' liability from the Occupiers' Liability Act 1984.
+Donoghue v Folkestone Properties Limited [2003] EWCA Civ 231, QB 1008, 2 WLR 1138, 3 All ER 1101 is an English court case heard in the Court of Appeal of England and Wales concerning the tort of occupiers' liability from the Occupiers' Liability Act 1984.

 Litigation

 The case was originally heard by His Honour Judge Bowers in the Queen's Bench Division of the High Court of Justice of England and Wales.
 Here, the claimant succeeded, though was forced to concede his duty was owed to him under the Occupiers' Liability Act 1984, which deals with trespassers, as opposed to the Occupiers' Liability Act 1957, which deals with lawful visitors.
 The claimant also had his damages reduced by 75% due to his contributory negligence.

 The subsequent appeal from the defendant (against the imposition of a duty of care) was heard in the Court of Appeal of England and Wales by three Lords Justice of Appeal: Lord Phillips of Worth Matravers MR, Lord Justice Brooke, and Lord Justice Laws.